 On May 23, 2003, the Bankruptcy Court ruled that the Debtors did not have to pay Stub Rent for leases that had not yet been rejected or assumed, but generally should proceed with paying Stub Rent on Rejected Leases.
 The Bankruptcy Court further directed the Debtors and lessors to develop a set of procedures for streamlining and resolving these Claims.
 The Debtors, certain lessors, and the Creditors' Committee developed a process of negotiation, mediation, and arbitration for disposing of Claims on account of Stub Rent (the "Stub Rent Procedures"), with the Bankruptcy Court resolving certain procedural and legal disputes about the Stub Rent Procedures on June 17, 2003 and July 18, 2003.
 The Bankruptcy Court approved and authorized payment under the Stub Rent Procedures on August 29, 2003.
 As of September 1, 2005, the Debtors have made Stub Rent payments in the total amount of approximately \$275,000.
-The Debtors estimate that they will pay, at most, Stub Rent in the aggregate additional amount of \$1.2 million with respect to Rejected Leases.
+The Debtors estimate that they will pay, at most, Stub Rent in the aggregate additional amount of \$1.5 million with respect to Rejected Leases.

 Section 365(d)(4) Deadline.
 By order dated February 6, 2003, the Bankruptcy Court extended the time within which the Debtors must assume or reject unexpired leases of non-residential real property pursuant to Section 365(d)(4) of the Bankruptcy Code through and including August 6, 2003, and by order dated July 21, 2003, the Bankruptcy Court further extended the time within which the Debtors must assume or reject unexpired leases of non-residential real property pursuant to Section 365(d)(4) of the Bankruptcy Code through and including the earlier to occur of: (i) December 15, 2003; or (ii) the date on which a hearing on the Disclosure Statement concludes.
-By order dated December 1, 2003, the Bankruptcy Court further extended the Section 365(d)(4) deadline through and including the earlier to occur of: (i) the expiration of the Debtors' exclusive period to file a plan of reorganization (as such exclusive period may be extended from time to time); and (ii) the conclusion of a hearing on the Debtors' Disclosure Statement.
-However, on September 2, 2005, the Debtors filed a motion seeking to extend the time within which the Debtors must assume or reject unexpired leases pursuant to Section 365(d)(4) of the Bankruptcy Code through and including the date on which a plan of reorganization is confirmed.
-A hearing is scheduled on this motion for September 16.
+By order dated December 1, 2003, the Bankruptcy Court further extended the Section 365(d) (4) deadline through and including the earlier to occur of: (i) the expiration of the Debtors' exclusive period to file a plan of reorganization (as such exclusive period may be extended from time to time); and (ii) the conclusion of a hearing on the Debtors'

+Disclosure Statement.
+On September 16, 2005, the Bankruptcy Court approved a motion by the Debtors to extend the time within which the Debtors must assume or reject unexpired leases pursuant to Section 365(d)(4) of the Bankruptcy Code through and including the date on which a plan of reorganization is confirmed.